gridsync/gridsync/README.rst

 * Native, "batteries included" packaging on OS X and Windows -- Gridsync bundles will include Tahoe-LAFS and all required dependencies for a frictionless installation experience; no python installation or manual compilation is required
 * A graphical user interface for managing all primary Tahoe-LAFS gateway functionality (e.g., starting, stopping, configuring nodes) -- the user will never have to edit a text file by hand or touch the command line
 * Native look and feel -- Gridsync uses the Qt application framework, emulating native widgets on all target platforms; the user can expect Gridsync to behave like any other desktop application.
-* Automated bi-directional file synchronization -- Gridsync will monitor local and remote directories, seamlessly storing or retrieving new versions of files as they appear (using Tahoe-LAFS' `backup` command and/or its forthcoming "Magic Folder" utility[*]_).
+* Automated bi-directional file synchronization -- Gridsync will monitor local and remote directories, seamlessly storing or retrieving new versions of files as they appear (using Tahoe-LAFS' ``tahoe backup`` command and/or its forthcoming "Magic Folder" utility [*]_ ).
 * Status indicators and desktop notifications -- the user will know, at a glance, when files are being uploaded or downloaded (via system tray icon animations) and will optionally receive notifications (via DBus on GNU/Linux, Notification Center on OS X, etc.) when operations have completed.
 * 'One-click' sharing -- similar to BitTorrent ``magnet:`` links, the IANA-friendly `Gridsync URI specification`_ will allow users to easily join others' storage grids or to synchronize remote Tahoe-LAFS directories with the local filesystem.
 * OS/Desktop-level integration -- Gridsync will (optionally) run at startup, install OS-level URI-handlers, and (eventually) provide context menus for sharing files directly in popular desktop file managers.